UPPMAX/HPC-python/docs/isolated.rst

          $ source /proj/naiss2023-22-500/<user>/python/vpyenv/bin/activate

-      Note that your prompt is changing to start with (vpyenv) to consoleow that you are within an environment.
+      Note that your prompt is changing to start with (vpyenv) to show that you are within an environment.

       Install your packages with ``pip`` (``--user`` not needed) and the correct versions, like: